pytorchdude/python_basics/README.md

-Here’s a polished **README.md** draft for your deep learning repo.
-It frames your work as a professional showcase without ever using the word *portfolio*:

----

 # Deep Learning with TensorFlow

 A collection of hands-on projects and explorations in **deep learning**, implemented with **TensorFlow** and presented in interactive **Jupyter notebooks**.